 Pretty much like everyone else in the family, he has his share of quirks.
 At nights he only prefers to sleep in a small bathroom which is the farthest point from my bedroom.
 Invariably, every night he will end up closing the door behind him, get trapped, and then whimper to get rescued.
 He also seems to be a sworn enemy of my Roomba (robot vacuum cleaner, more aptly my electronic jhaaduwaali).
 An extremely picky eater, he doesn’t like any ‘food’ food.
-Unlike his two legged brothers, my long lectures about health and nutrition don’t really work on him.
+Unlike his two-legged brothers, my long lectures about health and nutrition don’t really work on him.
 This giant baby may not be capable of hurting a fly but he is a wild, wild child.
 Only the husband and older son can take him out on walks.
 Despite developing a backache with all that pulling and tugging, my husband still loves it.
-In his words, “watching Leo running freely in a park is a sight to behold!”
+Paraphrasing his words, watching Leo running freely in a park is a sight to behold!

 You may be wondering, what is this post doing on a spiritual platform like os.me?
 Fair point, let’s rewind our story a little.
 After enduring years of emotional blackmails/requests/harassment from children about getting a dog, in a moment of weakness, we said, yes.
 Oh well, we realized our mistake seconds after and kept trying to bribe our innocent children for the next few months.
 But no luck.
 Eight months later Leo arrived home!